eriky/Wordpress-Development-Skeleton/README.md

 I've marked this repository as a 'Template repository' on GitHub.
 When you create a new repo through the GitHub UI, you can use this repository as a template and it will be copied without the git commit history.

-After creating your new repo based on this template, checkout that project on your development workstation.
+After creating your new repo based on this template, clone that project on your development workstation.

 To use this setup, you need two things: